ichikawa-riku/chat-space/README.md

 ### Association
 - has_many :massages
-- has_many :user, through:members
+- has_many :user, through:group-users
-- has_mane :members
+- has_mane :group-users
-- accepts_nested_attributes_for :members
+- accepts_nested_attributes_for :group-users

 ## massagesテーブル